JasmineTye/food-delivery-analysis/README.md

    - calculating distance of restaurant and delivery location and storing in `Distance_between_restaurant_and_delivery_place(KM)`
   c) ensuring all columns have the correct data type such as integer or float, instead of representing it as a string

+## Data Visualisation
+- In this section, we explore food delivery dataset through various visualisations to gain insights and understand the relationships between different variables.
+- Libraries such as matplotlib and seaborn was used.
+- Count plots revealed insightful data such as the most and least common categories for each variable.
+- Box plots were plot for each variable against time taken to help detect outliers and identify relationships.
+Thus, helping to detect patterns and trends.
+- Use Heatmap Association, Random Forest Regressor and Cramer's V to detect the top 3 categorical and numerical factors to aid in model training.

+## Machine Learning
+- Train the 5 models to accurately predict `Time_taken (min)`
+- Models are analysed using R-squared value and Mean-squared error (MSE)
+- From R-squared value and MSE, LightGBM model has the highest R-squared and lowest MSE
+- Attempting to improve accuracy of LightGBM model, Optuna library was used for hyperparameter tuning for LightGBM model.
+However, it is noted that the untuned LightGBM was overall more accurate than the tuned model.
+- K-fold cross validation was carried out to further evaluate the accuracies of each model
+- Lastly, feature importance graph was plotted for each variable in LightGBM model and it was found that `Deliver_person_Age` was the top factor contributing to `Time_taken (min)`

 ## Conclusion/ Recommendations
 - Identified the top 3 numerical and categorical factors that significantly impact the food delivery time
 - LightGBM model is the most optimal and can be used to predict the time taken for delivery
 - Recommendation: Swift Deliver application utilizes user-inputted values for top categorical and numerical factors to predict delivery time accurately using a LightGBM model trained on historical data, enhancing delivery process efficiency and customer satisfaction.
 <img width="343" alt="image" src="https://github.com/JasmineTye/food-delivery-analysis/assets/82916679/6d1683d4-52ee-438c-ab97-940d38825fca">

+ ## Future Improvement
+- Incorporate deep neural networks machine learning techniques.
+- Ensure that the model is robust and scalable to handle large volumes of data and real-time prediction requests, especially if it's deployed in a production environment.
+- Integrate additionals features that could potentially impact delivery time to allow better prediction of time taken(more accurate).
+- Incorporate a feedback mechanism where the actual delivery times are collected and used to update the model periodically, ensuring it remains accurate and reflective of real-world conditions.

 ## What did we learn from this project?
 - Additional models such as Random Forest Regressor, LightGBM, XGBoost, and Support Vector Regression